yiisoft/test-support/docs/en/README.md

 ### MemorySimpleCache

-`MemorySimpleCache`  Does not use external storage, to store cachec values.
+The `MemorySimpleCache` class does not use external storage, to store cached values.
 Values stores in the array in the object itself and will be destroyed along with the object.
 Use `MemorySimpleCache` in the simple cases, when you dont need to keep track the history of calls to the cache.